 Talking about cooking together, last night we’ve made together some truly delicious baked jammy donuts ( I promise the recipe will be up here soon) that were so good that we’ve had two and had to make sure to buzz everyone out of the kitchen (including myself) so that they didn’t all disappear.
 We (myself and kiddos) have made them for next day trip which we needed to “embark” on – off we went to Hampshire for a summer food festival.
 It was a lovely snack that we all enjoyed and wished there was more of.

-Two more weeks were left or just under of school holidays and I was not quite sure what else we could fit in apart from the three days of family camp activity all booked and lined ahead at the end of August and a trip or two to London (we went to meet David Walliams who is my kids’ favourite author – very exciting especially that they only knew we were going to see a movie premiere for one of his books the Ratburger but had no idea they were going to meet David too) so it was all a great surprise and so much much fun for them and not only as we did enjoy ourselves big time too ;-).
+Two more weeks were left or just under of school holidays and I was not quite sure what else we could fit in apart from the three days of family camp activity all booked and lined ahead at the end of August and a trip or two to West End – we went to meet David Walliams (my kids’ favourite author – very exciting especially that they only knew we were going to see a movie premiere for one of his books the Ratburger but had no idea they were going to meet David too) so it was all a great surprise and so much much fun for them and not only as we did enjoy ourselves big time too ;-).

-Okay, I’ve reached the kitchen and I knew I had this puff pastry in the fridge so I’ve quickly and swiftly have taken it out while still thinking what to do with it 🤔… I’ve taken a jar of tutti fruity jam I’ve made a few days back out too and I had loads of fruits in the fruit basket and in the fridge too.
-My house is never short of fruits it’s all I could say.
+Okay, I’ve reached the kitchen and I knew I had this puff pastry in the fridge so I’ve quickly and swiftly have taken it out while still thinking what to do with it 🤔… I’ve taken a jar of my homemade tutti fruity jam I’ve made a few days back out too and I had loads of fresh fruits in the fruit basket and in the fridge too.
+My house is never short of fruits I can tell you that.

 - 1 packet of ready rolled puff pastry

 Take the pastry out of the fridge 1 min or so before handling it.

 Place the jam into a little bowl and mix it for 10-15 seconds pretty energetically so it gets into a nice and homogenised smother texture**.